Easy Ways to Cut Epoxy Resin Like a Pro

 If you’re working with epoxy resin, you may need to cut it into pieces for your project.
 You can do this easily with a circular saw and a straight edge.
 Here’s what you need to know to get the job done right.

-When cutting epoxy resin, it’s important to use a blade that is designed for cutting plastics generally these blades have more teeth and smaller gullets (a gullet is a scooped-out section between a blade’s teeth).
+When cutting epoxy resin, it’s important to use cutting tools that are designed for cutting plastics.
+Generally, these blades have more teeth and smaller gullets (a gullet is a scooped-out section between a blade’s teeth).
 This will help ensure a clean, smooth cut.

 You’ll also want to make sure that the blade is sharp so that it doesn’t chip or break the resin.
 There are a variety of different saws that use a circular blade, for instance, a track saw that runs along a track to create a straight cut and a table saw which has a variety of different attachments and fences to create a straight cut.